Azure/Azure-Center-for-SAP-solutions/README.md

 # Project

-Welcome to the Azure Center for SAP solutions github repository.
-You will find tools and solutions built using ACSS in this repo.
+Welcome to the Azure Center for SAP solutions (ACSS) github repository.
+You will find SAP workload deployment and management tools and solutions built using ACSS in this repo.
+If you are new to ACSS, head to the [Azure Portal](https://aka.ms/ACSSPortal) and try it now!

+ACSS is [Generally Available](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/announcing-general-availability-for-microsoft-azure-center-for/ba-p/3818493) as of 15th May 2023.
+Documentation is available on [Microsoft docs](https://learn.microsoft.com/azure/sap/center-sap-solutions/overview).

 ## Contributing